OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Application Insight**:  :ref:`OneGate <onegate_usage>`allows Virtual Machine guests to pull and push VM information from OpenNebula.
 Users and administrators can use it to gather metrics, detect problems in their applications, and trigger OneFlow elasticity rules from inside the VM.

--  A :ref:`Marketplace <marketplace>` for **Appliance Builders** with a catalog of virtual appliances ready to run in OpenNebula environments.
+-  A :ref:`Marketplace <marketplace>`...
+[TODO: Extend with benefits]

 -  **Cloud Bursting**: OpenNebula gives support to build a :ref:`hybrid cloud <introh>`, an extension of a private cloud to combine local resources with resources from remote cloud providers.
-A whole public cloud provider can be encapsulated as a local resource to be able to use extra computational capacity to satisfy peak demands. -  **Cloud Bursting**: Out of the box connectors are shipped to support :ref:`Amazon EC2 <ec2g>` and :ref:`Microsoft Azure <azg>` cloudbursting.
+A whole public cloud provider can be encapsulated as a local resource to be able to use extra computational capacity to satisfy peak demands.
+Out of the box connectors are shipped to support :ref:`Amazon EC2 <ec2g>` and :ref:`Microsoft Azure <azg>` cloudbursting.

 Step 6.
 Integration with other Components
 ===============================================

 Because no two clouds are the same, OpenNebula provides many different interfaces that can be used to interact with the functionality offered to manage physical and virtual resources.
-There are four main different perspectives to interact with OpenNebula:

--  Administration interfaces for **Cloud Advanced Users and Operators**, like a Unix-like :ref:`command line interface <cli>` and the powerful :ref:`Sunstone GUI <sunstone>`.

--  Extensible low-level APIs for **Cloud Integrators** in :ref:`Ruby <ruby>`, :ref:`JAVA <java>` and :ref:`XMLRPC API <api>`.

-OpenNebula is fully platform independent and offers many tools for cloud integrators:

--  **Modular and extensible architecture** with :ref:`customizable plug-ins <introapis>` for integration with any third-party data center service
+-  **Modular and extensible architecture** with :ref:`customizable plug-ins <introapis>` for integration with any third-party data center service [TODO: enlist and link the plugins]

--  **API for integration** with higher level tools such as billing, self-service portals... that offers all the rich functionality of the OpenNebula core, with bindings for :ref:`ruby <ruby>` and :ref:`java <java>`.
+-  **API for integration** with higher level tools such as billing, self-service portals... that offers all the rich functionality of the OpenNebula core, with bindings for :ref:`ruby <ruby>` and :ref:`java <java>`and :ref:`XMLRPC API <api>`

 -  **Sunstone custom routes and tabs** to extend the :ref:`sunstone server <sunstone_dev>`.